 Cons

 • Longer set-up time.
-It takes 20-30 minutes to heat up charcoal to cooking temperatures.
+Spend 20-30 minutes heating up the charcoal to cooking temperatures.

 • Dirty to handle.
 Cleaning up charcoal ash is messy, and all you can do is trash it.
-Charcoal contains chemical additives, making its ash unsuitable for use as a garden fertilizer.
+Charcoal’s chemical additives makes its ash unsuitable for a garden fertilizer.

 Gas grills